 As for discharging a patient home at 2, 3, 4, 6 or 8-hour inhalers (and whether that’s the first or second time round) – well I will leave that to you.

-This author has started a local quality improvement project around three hours (first time) and discharge home.
+This author started a local quality improvement project around three hours (first time) and was discharged home.
 I just won’t be able to critique it here if it ever gets published…

 Hey Patrick, great article!
 Do you know of any evidence behind “burst therapy” and if used (10 puffs Salbutamol every 30 minutes three times) whether it is realistic to “start the clock” after it, to determine at 1 hour (or 3 hours) likely admission v discharge?
 Another example of clinical gestalt in a vacuum of evidence?
 The context is the feasibility of “turning round” children with mild to moderate wheeze within a four hour (A&E) length of stay.